Mystery as fluent Welsh-speaking man lost language after horror car crash

 Over time, as his mental health improved, so did his Welsh, and he can now speak the language at university level again, and panic attacks typically occur only when he sees a car crash.

-Mr Pears, who is from Cardiff, said: “I felt like a foreigner in a different country because I couldn’t understand people around me, and not many people knew English so didn’t understand me.
+Mr Peares, who is from Cardiff, said: “I felt like a foreigner in a different country because I couldn’t understand people around me, and not many people knew English so didn’t understand me.

 “I went from being able to do university essays on human rights laws to not being able to build a Lego set.”